Methodology: How Crimson Hexagon Works

 Next, researchers define categories appropriate to the parameters of the study.
 If a monitor is measuring the tone of coverage for a specific politician, for example, there would be four categories: positive, neutral, negative, and irrelevant for posts that are off-topic in some way.

 Fourth, researchers “train” the CH platform to analyze content according to specific parameters they want to study.
-Pew Research analysts in this role have gone through in-depth training at two different levels.
+The researchers in this role have gone through in-depth training at two different levels.
 They are professional content analysts fully versed in Pew Research’s existing content analysis operation and methodology.
 They then undergo specific training on the CH platform including multiple rounds of reliability testing.

 The monitor training itself is done with a random selection of posts collected by the technology.
 One at a time, the software displays posts and a human coder determines which category each example best fits into.
 In categorizing the content, Pew Research staff follows coding rules created over the many years that the Center has been content analyzing news media.
 If an example does not fit easily into a category, that specific post is skipped.
 The goal of this training is to feed the software with clear examples for every category.